designdegenerate/freezerdoor/README.md

 Freezerdoor is a digital clone of the defunct [Top Gear™ Cool Wall](https://www.youtube.com/watch?v=niCQ8pf1W4M) where they ranked cars based on coolness and placed them in one of four categories: Seriously Uncool, Uncool, Cool, or Subzero.

-Built using React, react-hook-forms (probably overkill,) and node.
+Built using React, react-konva, react-hook-forms (probably overkill,) PostgreSQL, and node.

 Images are stored as URLs to save on server costs.